Ouwzhong/4x4_matrix_transform/README.md

 # 4x4_matrix_transform
-homework4 of DSP lesson of SEIT,SYSU
+homework4 of DSP lesson of SEIT, SYSU.